Counselor Education, M.Ed

 - Complete requirements for a bachelor’s degree from a regionally accredited institution.

 - Present a cumulative 2.50 (4.0 scale) grade point average or higher on all undergraduate and graduate work combined.

-- Submit a personal statement of purpose, not to exceed 200 words, that identifies the applicant’s reasons for pursuing graduate study and how admission into the program relates to the applicant’s professional aspirations.
+- Submit a personal statement of purpose, not to exceed 1000 words, that identifies the applicant’s reasons for pursuing graduate study and how admission into the program relates to the applicant’s professional goals and aspirations.

-- Submit a completed “Disclosure and Affirmation Form” that addresses misconduct, criminal background check, the Code of Ethics for Educators, and tort liability insurance.
+- Submit a completed “Disclosure and Affirmation Form” that addresses misconduct disclosure, criminal background check, the Code of Ethics for Educators, and tort liability insurance.

 Applicants may be approved for provisional admission based on the quality of the admission material presented.
-Provisional students must earn grades of B or higher in their first nine (9) hours of course work after admission and meet any other stipulations outlined by the department to be converted to regular status.
+Provisional students must earn grades of ‘B’ or higher in their first nine (9) hours of course work after admission and meet any other stipulations outlined by the department to be converted to regular status.

 Acquiring School Counseling Certification for Those who Already Hold a Master’s Degree:

-A. Persons who hold a master’s degree in a field other than School Counseling may earn the Program’s recommendation for the School Counselor Level Five Certificate by completing the M.Ed. in Counselor Education, School Counseling Concentration One.
+Persons who hold a master’s degree in a field other than School Counseling may earn the Program’s recommendation for the School Counselor Level Five Certificate by completing the M.Ed. in Counselor Education, School Counseling Concentration One.
 Up to three courses from a previous master’s program may be applied toward degree requirements.

 *The application and all required documents listed on the “admissions requirements” tab for the program must be received by the deadline.
 If all required documents are not received by the deadline your application will not be considered for admission.